PAIPalooza/relymicro/sprintplan.md

 **Sprint Duration**: 2 Weeks (10 working days)
 **Team**: 1 PM, 1 Designer, 2 Engineers (Frontend + Backend), 1 QA
-**Sprint Goal**: Launch an MVP that generates a personalized micro-budget and savings plan from user input.
+**Sprint Goal**: Launch an MVP that generates a personalized micro-budget and savings plan from user input, focusing on local storage and removing authentication.

 ---